lindsaykwardell/lindsaykwardell/content/posts/2019-03-23-the-character-and-the-narrator.md

 author: "Lindsay Wardell"
 tags:
   - Fiction
-excerpt: Hello?
+snippet: Hello?
 I know you're there.
 Who are you?
 Hold on... who am I?
 ---
 Oh.